Naval Battle of Guadalcanal: Attention shifts to Hiei, San Francisco is mauled

 Hiei, with her nine lit searchlights, huge size, and course taking her directly through the U.S. formation, became the focus of gunfire from many of the U.S. ships.
 Portland fired on her and scored several hits with her main guns, while the back flotilla of US destroyers, Aaron Ward, Barton, Monssen, and Fletcher quickly closed the range to attack Hiei.
-Of the frontal destroyers, Sterett attacked Nagara, hitting her with one 5-inch (127 mm) shell, killing 6 men and causing minor damage while O'Bannon was the first destroyer to attack Hiei, hitting her with several 5-inch (127 mm) shells and two torpedoes that failed to explode.
+Of the frontal destroyers, Sterett attacked Nagara, hitting her with one 5-inch (127 mm) shell, killing six men and causing minor damage while O'Bannon was the first destroyer to attack Hiei, hitting her with several 5-inch (127 mm) shells which ignited fires and two torpedoes that failed to explode.
+In exchange, Sterett was hit by three 14-inch (356 mm) shells from Hiei which destroyed her radar and damaged her steering gear.

 The destroyer Laffey evaded the burning Cushing and ran into a rain squall, and several minutes later discovered Hiei so close that they missed colliding by 20 ft, only avoiding the collision by accelerating.
 Hiei was unable to depress her main or secondary batteries low enough to hit Laffey, but Laffey was able to rake the Japanese battleship with 5 in shells and machine gun fire, causing heavy damage to the superstructure and bridge, wounding Abe and killing his chief of staff, Captain Masakane Suzuki, alongside injuring and killing many others on the bridge.
 Abe was thus limited in his ability to direct his ships for the rest of the battle.
 Sterett then located Hiei and hit her several more times, helping to light Hiei on fire.